Trump Fires Back After Polls Show His Favorability Ratings In The Basement

 "I think you can assume that it is because he seems to want to engage with every windmill that he can find, rather than focus on a large aspect of assuming the most important position on earth," he told CNN's Chris Cuomo.
 "And, obviously, apparently, according to the polls, many Americans are not happy with that approach, when he has not even assumed the presidency."

 The tweeting itself hasn't endeared Trump to many Americans.
 A recent Quinnipiac poll found that almost two-thirds of American voters believed that "Trump should close his personal Twitter account."
-Even Republicans were about evenly split, with 49 percent saying he should close the @realDonaldTrump account, compared to 45 percent who disagreed.
+Even Republicans were about evenly split, with 49 percent saying he should close the @realDonaldTrump account, compared with 45 percent who disagreed.

-Even this relatively low favorability, though, is an improvement over Trump's mid-campaign lows.
+Even this relatively low favorability, though, is an improvement over Trump's midcampaign lows.
 As of April 2016, Trump's favorability was only at about 28 percent, according to averages from RealClearPolitics.
-That average also trended upward after election day, when it was 37.5 percent, though it has leveled off since mid-December, settling at just above 42 as of today.
+That average also trended upward after Election Day, when it was 37.5 percent, though it has leveled off since mid-December, settling at just above 42 as of Tuesday.

 And Trump still won.
 What's more, however ugly Trump's numbers may be, he may take some small comfort that when he takes office, his administration won't be the most unpopular institution in Washington — Congress' approval rating is currently at 14 percent.